 How we use your information

 The email address we collect when a new profile is created is never passed on to third parties other than third party partners in the provision of the services in question or with explicit consent.
-We use this email address to enable children who have forgotten their username and/or password to access the site again.
+We use this email address to enable users who have forgotten log in details to access the site again.
 For children who enter a competition, we will use it to let them know if they have won a prize.

 The Book Sorter provides reading recommendations based on books other children have enjoyed.
 All the books have been recommended, rated and reviewed by children using this website.
 We ask children to submit a date of birth when they register so that Book Sorter recommendations can be tailored for different age groups.